What is ‘Diet Culture’?

 For many of us – even most of us – dieting, the goal of losing a few pounds or attaining ‘body goals’ has been a regular part of life.
 Maybe there are times when it’s more frequent – like as we approach summer, or around the holidays and big life celebrations – but it’s something that most of us can all relate to or have been involved in.
 It’s also something that’s totally accepted as normal because we live in a dieting culture.

 This is how so many get stuck in the dieting cycle and develop disordered relationships with food.
 We’re taught how to diet, but not often taught how to eat for enjoyment, satisfaction and nourishment.
-If diet culture was an animal, it would be a unicorn telling every single one of us that if we *just* bought enough skincare products, ate the right foods and exercised for a precise amount of time wearing the correct outfit – we could all be unicorns too.
+If diet culture was an animal, it would be a unicorn telling every single one of us that if we *just* ate the “right” foods and exercised enough we could all be unicorns too.
+But that is not the case.

-These statements may not seem shocking, and that’s partly because we hear many of them every day, but they are all grounded in the idea that a smaller body is a healthier, more desirable, more deserving of being an active and happy body, than another.
+On the surface, these statements may not seem shocking, and that’s partly because we hear many of them every day so they’ve become normalized.
+But all these examples are all grounded in the idea that a smaller body is a healthier, more desirable, more deserving than a larger body.
+And this ever-present diet culture has a huge effect on our bodies, our minds, and our lives.

 Diet culture is the reason that moving away from dieting and choosing to respect and work with your body – instead of constantly trying to change it – is so radical.
 We’ve all been subjected to diet culture messages and have been conditioned to believe that not only does thinness and dieting equate to health, but that the pursuit of health makes one person morally superior to another.